 Tip 1.
 Research and use keywords on your website

-- Use the Google AdWords Keyword tool to research a keyword’s volume and competition levels.
+- Use the Google Ads keyword volume tool to research a keyword’s volume and competition levels.

-- Check competitor websites to see what keywords they are using (use View Page Source right click option on most browsers.)
+- Check competitor websites to see what keywords they are using (use Inspect or View Page Source right click option on most browsers.)

 - Think about the questions customers ask you.
 People online are likely to type similar questions into the search engine.